Facial Gua sha: A new approach

 Facial Gua sha is not complicated to do, it is, however, more intricate than it seems.
 So while it is true that you can just scrape a tool over your face, you can do so much more if you know what the tool is doing and what is happening underneath the skin.
-I put a lot of what I do in one of my books and you will be able to find lots of information but the basics are in the information below.
+You'll find more on this in my books but you will be able to find lots of information but the basics are in the information below.

 1. How does Facial Gua sha work?